mmrosatab/challeng-segware/README.md

 # challeng-segware

-ReactJS application to post and upvote
+Web application to post and upvote

 The purpose this application is to provide a service of posts and upvotes.
+For development, were used, in addition to ReactJS, were used the technologies React Router DOM V6, Normalize.css and Material UI Design.

 You can use this application here: https://challenge-posts-and-upvotes.vercel.app/